v-fox/live_opensuse_hsf/README.md

 It provides:
 ------------
 * fresh Stable kernel from Kernel:stable repo, fresh OSS video stack from pontostroy
-* slim LXQt (default) and E17 desktop environments from their respective repos
+* slim LXQt (default) and Enlightenment desktop environments from their respective repos
 * LeechCraft modular system as a foundation of your basic-needs software kit
 * fresh Mozilla Firefox browser and Thunderbird e-mail client for your web-surfing needs
 * Clementine audio player, VLC and S/Mplayer video players for your multimedia needs